RxnRover/RxnRover/docs/source/dev_resources/dev_guide/contributions/github_etiquette.rst

   LabVIEW is notoriously difficult to manage with source control.
 Because LabVIEW saves files as binaries, even minor changes can result in large diffs.
 Avoid committing unnecessary file changes.

 - **Save your work carefully**
-  Be cautious with `Save All` in LabVIEW—it can unintentionally overwrite files and obscure the real changes you've made.
+  Be cautious with :guilabel:`Save All` in LabVIEW—it can unintentionally overwrite files and obscure the real changes you've made.
 Save only what you’ve actively worked on.

 Working with Pull Requests
 --------------------------

 - **Always work on a feature branch**
-  Never make direct commits to the `main` or `master` branch.
-Use clearly named branches like `feature/integrate-valve` or `fix/timer-logic`.
+  Never make direct commits to the ``main`` or ``master`` branch.
+Use clearly named branches like ``feature/integrate-valve`` or ``fix/timer-logic``.

 - **Keep pull requests focused and small**
   Because visual diffs for LabVIEW are hard to review, keep PRs limited to small, well-defined changes.
 As a general rule, try to keep under 5–15 changed files per PR.